 Compact Sedan: Honda Civic

-The 11th generation Honda Civic debuted in 2021 as a 2022 model year.
-Gone is the coupe, gone is the manual transmission on the cars south of the Si on the trim ladder, but the basic formula is the same as it always was: an unfailingly competent automobile that isn’t priced so outlandishly that most people can’t afford it.
-The price goes up once you get beyond the base LX trim level, but that car is very well equipped.
-Unfortunately, in order to get heated front seats (a winter necessity) you need to step up to the EX trim level which increases the price by $3,000.
+The latest 11th-generation Honda Civic debuted for the 2022 model year.
+Gone is the coupe, and gone is the manual transmission on any trim below the Si, but the basic formula is the same as it always was: An unfailingly competent automobile that isn’t priced so outlandishly that most people can’t afford it.
+The price goes up once you get beyond the base LX trim level, but that car is very well-equipped.
+Unfortunately, in order to get heated front seats (a winter necessity), you need to step up to the EX trim level, which increases the price by $3,000.

 One of the advantages of the Civic over its competition from Ford, Mazda, Kia, Hyundai and others is the standard tires with which it is equipped.
 The Civic Sport and Touring are equipped with Goodyear Eagle Sport all-seasons, which consumers suggest have good snow traction.